 Students will be made aware of the College's guidelines around the use of Internet and Information Technology.
-These include that student Personal Learning Devices (PLDs, iPads in the case of Year 7) must be put away and out of sight during recess and lunchtime.
+These include that student Personal Learning Devices (PLDs, iPads in the case of Year 7) must be put away and out of sight during College hours except with the express permission of a staff member.